-Operator Argu- Purpose ment \$and Array Matches if all the selectors in the array match. \$or Array Matches if any of the selectors in the array match.
-All selectors must use the same index. \$not Selec- Matches if the given selector does not match. tor \$nor Array Matches if none of the selectors in the array match. \$all Array Matches an array value if it contains all the elements of the argument array. \$elemMatch Selec- Matches and returns all documents that contain an array field with at least one element tor that matches all the specified query criteria. \$allMatch Selec- Matches and returns all documents that contain an array field with all its elements tor matching all the specified query criteria. \$keyMapMat &c lec- Matches and returns all documents that contain a map that contains at least one key that tor matches all the specified query criteria.
+Operator Argu- ment Purpose \$and Array Matches if all the selectors in the array match. \$or Array Matches if any of the selectors in the array match.
+All selectors must use the same index. \$not Selec- tor Matches if the given selector does not match. \$nor Array Matches if none of the selectors in the array match. \$all Array Matches an array value if it contains all the elements of the argument array. \$elemMatc Selec- tor Matches and returns all documents that contain an array field with at least one element that matches all the specified query criteria. \$allMatch Selec- tor Matches and returns all documents that contain an array field with all its elements matching all the specified query criteria. \$keyMapMa Selec- tor Matches and returns all documents that contain a map that contains at least one key that matches all the specified query criteria.